dot-1x/ze-grau-rtv-Z-stripper/README.md

 there might be some bugs since this is my first time making stripper >.<

-i combined this stripper with 93x's stripper for automatic lvl trigger thanks to 93x level will start after normal rtv with 1hp mode
+i combined this stripper with 93x's stripper for automatic lvl trigger thanks to 93x

+level will start after normal rtv with 1hp mode
 # Required File

 save cosmic_railroad.mp3 music to "/csgo/sound/music/1x/".

 save materials tilex_stage6.raw to "/csgo/materials/correction/".

-make sure players downloaded required file :D.
+make sure players downloaded required file :D

 # For Testing